I-Sheng/Traveling-Planner-With-LLM/webcrab/README.en.md

 [![ch](https://img.shields.io/badge/lang-ch-green.svg)](https://github.com/I-Sheng/Traveling-Planner-With-LLM/blob/main/webcrab/README.md)

 ## Goal
-This project aims to gather information about sites, food, and hotels in Chiayi from the official [Travel in Chiayi City](https://travel.chiayi.gov.tw/) website.
+`/webcrab` aims to gather information about sites, food, and hotels in Chiayi from the official [Travel in Chiayi City](https://travel.chiayi.gov.tw/) website.

 ## Usage

 ### Python Script
 You can use the provided Python script to collect specific information from the website.

 **Command Syntax:**
 ```bash